9 FAM 402.10

 b.
 (U) An H-1B applicant can change employers while in the United States provided the following criteria were met:

-(1) (U) The alien was lawfully admitted to the United States;
+(1) (U) The beneficiary was lawfully admitted to the United States;

-(2) (U) The new employer filed the petition for the alien prior to the expiration of his or her authorized stay; and
+(2) (U) The new employer filed the petition for the beneficiary prior to the expiration of his or her authorized stay; and

-(3) (U) The alien has not been employed in the United States without authorization subsequent to lawful admission but before filing such petition.
+(3) (U) The beneficiary has not been employed in the United States without authorization after lawful admission but before filing such petition.

 c.
 (U) After the filing of the new petition the H-1B visa holder is authorized to accept employment with the new employer until the petition is adjudicated.
 If the new petition is denied, employment must cease.
-If the alien's prior visa and petition have expired, the alien is not eligible to receive a new visa until the pending petition has been approved.
+If the applicant's prior visa and petition have expired, the applicant is not eligible to receive a new visa until the pending petition has been approved.

 d.
-(U) If an H-1B alien who is the beneficiary of a valid employment-based immigrant visa petition under INA 204(a)(1)(D) changes employers or jobs, the immigrant petition and the labor certification approved for the original employer will remain valid if:
+(U) If an H-1B beneficiary of a valid employment-based immigrant visa petition under INA 204(a)(1)(D) changes employers or jobs, the immigrant petition and the labor certification approved for the original employer will remain valid if:

-(1) (U) The alien's adjustment of status application has remained unadjudicated for 180 days or more; and
+(1) (U) The adjustment of status application has remained unadjudicated for 180 days or more; and

 (2) (U) The new job is in the same or a similar occupational classification as the job for which the petition was filed.